Charles Joseph Mathieu Lambrechts

-Charles Joseph Mathieu Lambrechts (20 November 1753 – 4 August 1825) was a Belgian-born lawyer, rector magnificus of the University of Louvain, who became Minister of Justice of the French Republic, during the Directoire.
+Charles Joseph Mathieu Lambrechts (20 November 1753 – 4 August 1823) was an Austrian Netherlands-born lawyer, rector magnificus of the University of Louvain, who became Minister of Justice of the French Republic, during the Directoire.
 Later he was a deputy from 1819 to 1824.

 Early years

-Charles Joseph Mathieu Lambrechts was born in Sint-Truiden, Belgium, on 20 November 1753.
+Charles Joseph Mathieu Lambrechts was born in Sint-Truiden, Austrian Netherlands, on 20 November 1753.

 His father was Gilles de Lambrechts, a colonel in the army of the States General of the Netherlands.

 He studied civil and canon law at Leuven.

 He graduated in 1774, became a professor in 1777 and a doctor in 1782.

 He was elected rector of the university in 1786.